skeweddata/skeweddata.github.io/_drafts/nfts_attribution.md

 [^memes]:
     Although I will say that I think it's a nice silver lining that minting these NFTs allows these people to finally earn some money from their almost-entirely-unwanted notoriety.

+[^example]:
+    For example, [this post](https://medium.com/the-challenge/state-of-the-metaverse-2021-9f032fed655b) from earlier
+    this year, which hits on the importance of severing the connection between ownership and access but does so amidst stories about video games, a plea for an "Omniverse", and wild claims about AI.
+None of it is wrong or particularly misguided (well, except perhaps for the AI part), but it's not exactly the easiest thing for someone to engage with unless they're already
+    pretty far down the blockchain rabbit hole.